 Final examinations are held at the end of each session (Fall, Winter and Summer).
 Students who make personal commitments during the examination period do so at their own risk, and are warned they will not receive any special consideration, nor will special arrangements be made to accommodate them.

-- End of June for the Summer examination periods (F, S and Y);
+- End of June for the Summer "S" and "Y" examination period;

 - End of October for the Fall examination period; and